goessner/g2/README.md

 ##### Decoupling #####
 A *g2* object is very loosely coupled with a graphics context.
 We can decide at the latest at rendering time, where to send the graphics commands stored in the queue to, or even send them to multiple different graphics contexts.
 Rendering the same graphics to a main window and in parallel to a small zoom-in window would be an example for this.

-In parallel implementations (libraries) the same graphics commands can be used to address *SVG* or *webGL*.
+In parallel implementations (libraries) the same graphics commands could be used to address *SVG* or *webGL*.

 *g2* supports the [*HTML5 canvas 2D context*](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) as the only renderer at current.